jj5/kickass-crypto/README.md

 Data is in motion when it moves between your web servers and your database server.
 Data is also in motion when it moves between your web servers and the clients that access them.
-You should use asymetric encryption for your data in motion.
+You should use asymmetric encryption for your data in motion.
 Use SSL encryption support when you connect to your database, and use HTTPS for your web clients.